LCMHC Professional Disclosure Statement

 PhoenixWay to Holistic Natural Health

 I received my Master’s degree in Rehabilitative Counseling from Winston Salem State University, in Winston Salem, North Carolina in May, 2013.
 My program focused on individual, group, and family counseling skills and theory, but also included a significant focus on vocational assessment-planning-placement and the medical and psychosocial aspects of disability.
-Subsequently, I received my Licensed Professional Counselor Associate (LPCA) credential (#A10249) from the North Carolina Board of Licensed Professional Counselors in June, 2013, and immediately began pursuing my unrestricted Licensed Professional Counselor (LPC) credential from the same Board at that time, which I obtained in September, 2015 (#10249).
-In January, 2020, the Board changed names, and my credential was updated to Licensed Clinical Mental Health Counselor (LCMHC).
-In addition, I was certified by the EMDR International Association (of which I am a Professional Member) in April, 2017 as an EMDR Trauma Therapist.
+Subsequently, I received my Licensed Professional Counselor Associate credential (#A10249) from the North Carolina Board of Licensed Professional Counselors in June, 2013 and immediately began pursuing my unrestricted LPC credential from the same Board at that time, which I obtained in September, 2015 (#10249).
+In January, 2020, the state counseling board changed my credential to Licensed Clinical Mental Health Counselor (LCMHC).
+In addition, I was certified by the EMDR International Association (of which I am a Professional Member) in April, 2017 as an EMDR Trauma Therapist after completing my basic EMDR training in January, 2015.
 I am also currently certified as a Clinical Hypnotherapist (2018), TFT (Thought Field Therapy) Tapping Energy Practitioner (2017), and HeartMath Facilitator (2017).
 I am also certified as a Holistic Health Coach by the Institute of Integrative Nutrition (2013) and am a Professional Member of the International Association for Health Coaches.
 I am also currently certified as an Integrative Therapy Yoga Teacher (2004) and Tai Chi Instructor (2011) and am registered with the Yoga Alliance as a eRYT 200 (Experienced Registered Yoga Teacher).
 I also have a Master’s degree in Education from Northwestern University in Evanston, Illinois (1990) and was previously licensed as a public high school teacher in both Illinois (1990) and North Carolina (2003), where I served at-risk students, many of whom had mental and physical disabilities.
 I have also completed professional training in Focusing, hypnotherapy, mindfulness, cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, person-centered thinking & plan development, HIPAA/privacy rights, crisis management, system of care (child and family teams), and multicultural competency.

-Since obtaining my degree and licensure, I have worked since 2013 serving adults and children/adolescents/families as a professional counselor in private practice, as an intensive in-home counselor and an outpatient counselor for community agencies, as well as a licensed care coordinator for a North Carolina managed care organization for Medicaid clients.
+Since obtaining my degree and licensure, I have worked for the past 5 years serving adults and children/adolescents/families as a professional counselor in private practice, as an intensive in-home counselor and an outpatient counselor for community agencies, as well as a licensed care coordinator for a North Carolina managed care organization for Medicaid clients.
 I was also employed for more than 8 years as a community case manager for people with mental and physical disabilities.

 I currently am able to serve--by virtue of training, preference, and experience—adults and adolescents (and their families) experiencing mental illness such as anxiety disorders, mood disorders/depression, behavioral disorders, and personality disorders.
 The main counseling therapies or techniques I use are person-centered therapy, cognitive behavioral therapy, existential therapy, reality therapy, EMDR trauma therapy, solution focused therapy, family therapy, and mindfulness based stress reduction.
 In addition, each person I serve will have an agreed-upon counseling plan, with specific goals and projected timelines.
 I am also trained as a holistic health coach and may discuss relevant aspects of your holistic health in session.